bwa-/nextcloud-dav-backup/README.md

 ./gradlew shadowJar -x test

-# Run
+# run

-java -jar build/libs/NextcloudDavBackup-1.3-SNAPSHOT.jar conffile.xml
+java -jar build/libs/nextcloud-dav-backup-1.3-SNAPSHOT.jar conffile.xml

 An example config file can be found in the root directory of the project.